- MyRepublic

 A basic setup is enough for most streamers just starting out, and today we’ll be outlining how you can put one together without breaking the bank.

-For starters, you’ll need a program that can take your real-time device capture and broadcast it to your platform of choice (such as Twitch).
+For starters, you’ll need a program that can take your real-time device capture and broadcast it to your platform of choice (such as Twitch, YouTube, or Kick).
 For the budget-conscious, good news: there are a couple of great options you can get for absolutely free.

-Open Broadcaster Software (OBS) is open-source and available for Windows, Linux, and macOS.
+Open Broadcaster Software (OBS) is open-source and available for Windows, Linux, and macOS and remains one of the most popular free live streaming options in 2026.
 Many streamers–even the pros–swear by it for its flexibility, customisability, and range of plugins and features.

-If you’re looking for something less overwhelming, try Streamlabs OBS (SLOBS).
-It’s a more attractive variant of OBS that emphasizes ease-of-use, a cleaner UI, and special streaming features (built-in chat, pre-designed themes, facemasks, and more).
-Compared to OBS, SLOBS should be easier for newbies to set up, but lacks the level of customisation OBS has.
+If you’re looking for something less overwhelming, try Streamlabs, formerly Streamlabs OBS (SLOBS).
+It’s a more attractive variant of OBS that emphasizes ease-of-use, a cleaner UI, and special streaming features (built-in chat, pre-designed themes, facemasks, and monetization tools).
+Compared to OBS, Streamlabs Desktop should be easier for newbies to set up, but lacks the level of customisation OBS has.

 Depending on your room and setup, you may need a green screen.
 The magic of chroma keying is a simple way to ensure viewers won’t get distracted by clutter and piles of stuff behind you while you’re on camera.